hmchen47/DataScience/Notes/a18f-TargetEnc.md

     + training `XGBoost` on the same set to train the encoder
     + using a hold-out set instead, none of this "fake" encoding transferred to the training data
       + using a target encoder, important to use separate data sets for training the encoder and training the model
-      + otherwise the results can be very disappointing
+      + otherwise the results able to be very disappointing

     ```python
     X = df.copy()